vuejs/awesome-vue/README.md

 - [vue-flv-player](https://github.com/wangdaodao/vue-flv-player) - An HTML5 Flash Video (FLV) Player component for Vue 2.x, based on flv.js.
 - [control-knob](https://github.com/slipmatio/control-knob) - Rotary control knob component for Vue 3 that behaves like audio app controls.
 - [simple-vue-camera](https://github.com/BastiaanJansen/simple-vue-camera) - A simple to use, but extensive, camera component for Vue 3 with Typescript support to create great camera experiences.
+- [vue-vision-camera](https://github.com/xulihang/vue-vision-camera) - Camera component for Vue 3.
+We can use this component for computer vision tasks like barcode/QR code scanning, text recognition, etc.

 #### Infinite Scroll